 When you don't have the room to have a shower and a bath, but can't live without both, then an L-shaped or P-shaped shower bath is the answer.
 The benefit of a shower bath over a regular straight bath is that it is slightly wider at the showering end, to give you more room when taking a shower.

-Get the best of both worlds, with an L shaped shower bath
+Experience the best of both worlds with an L shaped shower bath

 For more in-depth information, see our shower bath buying guide.

-There are both traditional and contemporary freestanding baths available, including roll tops like the Shakespeare bath, and sleek modern designs like the Arte freestanding bath, or the Harrison (pictured below).
+There are both traditional and contemporary freestanding baths available.
+Popular contemporary designs include the Harrison freestanding bath from Mode Bathrooms (pictured below).

 The Harrison freestanding bath is a luxury you certainly can afford